clemcer/loggifly/docs/guide/config-walktrough.md

     url: http://your-ntfy-server    # Required.
 The URL of your Ntfy instance
     topic: loggifly.                # Required. the topic for Ntfy
     token: ntfy-token               # Ntfy token in case you need authentication
-    username: john                  # Ntfy Username+Password in case you need authentication
+    username: john                  # Ntfy Username + Password in case you need authentication
-    password: password              # Ntfy Username+Password in case you need authentication
+    password: password              # Ntfy Username + Password in case you need authentication
     priority: 3                     # Ntfy priority (1-5)
     tags: kite,mag                  # Ntfy tags/emojis
 ```